rebekahheacock/unix-cli/README.md

 >>"Lawn and Garden", Plumbing, Electrical, Tools and Hardware.*

 > Ok, lets first create a project that you Marty are going to work in and own.
-Guess I'm out of here in about 25 minutes.
+I'm out of here in about 25 minutes.

 ### Open up the terminal.

-This will  to get a command line interface(CLI) we can work in.
-Typing Unix commands and viewing our project.
+This will bring up the command line interface (CLI) we can work in.
+We'll be typing Unix commands and viewing our project.

 > We can click in the hour glass in the upper-right side of window, in the menu up there.
 Then type terminal and hit return.